Pakistan mob burns man accused of desecrating Koran alive

-HYDERABAD, Pakistan A mob broke into a Pakistani police station and burnt a man accused of desecrating the Koran alive, police said Saturday, in the latest violence focusing attention on the country's blasphemy laws.
+HYDERABAD Pakistan Dec 22 A mob broke into a Pakistani police station and burnt a man accused of desecrating the Koran alive, police said Saturday, in the latest violence focusing attention on the country's blasphemy laws.

 The man was a traveller and had spent Thursday night at the mosque, said Maulvi Memon, the imam in the southern village of Seeta in Sindh province.
 The charred remains of the Koran were found the next morning.